 Guaranteed Funding Packages

 Our success as an innovative graduate program depends largely on recruiting outstanding graduate students and enabling them to realize their potential.
-We offer the financial resources to allow eligible students to focus on their studies, to gain valuable teaching experience, and to complete their degrees in a timely manner.
+We offer the financial resources to allow eligible students to focus on their studies, gain valuable teaching experience, and complete their degrees in a timely manner.

 Eligible PhD students in English are offered funding based on a combination of teaching assistantships and internal fellowships of at least $28,000 per annum for up to four years of doctoral studies.

 We also offer two funding packages for students working in historical periods.
 Both offer guaranteed funding of at least $30,000 per annum for up to four years of doctoral studies:

 Messenger Fellowship in Early Modern Studies; and

 Messenger Fellowship in 18th–19th Century Studies

 Eligible MA students in the first year of registration are currently offered a minimum level of funding through teaching assistantship appointments, scholarships, and conference travel funding, valued at a minimum of $20,000.
 We also have a limited number of merit-based scholarships to distribute to MA students upon admission and during the course of their degree.